ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_planemo_galaxy_wrapper.rst

+More information on galaxy wrapper xml schema can be found at https://docs.galaxyproject.org/en/latest/dev/schema.html and best practices for devlopment can be found at https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices.html.

 In order the validate or check for sanity of xml generated planamo provides `lint` command to review the tool and identifies if all checks are OK.
 The output will look something like this